1024inc/engineering-blog/eng-paths/software_engineer_2.md

 - Proactively and thoughtfully communicates with team in regards to questions, assumptions, blockers, and changes of estimated timeline.
 - Participates in team events, both within engineering and the broader team at Beyond.
 - Contributes to design docs and Tettra articles.
-- Clearly communicate the status and high-level impact of critical outages and high-impact issues in the appropriate public channels for visibility and awareness.
+- During critical outages or when there is a high-impact issue, clearly communicate the status and high-level impact in the appropriate public channels for visibility and awareness.

 </td></tr>
 </table>